Here’s How to Layer Your Hair Products Like a ProOctober 12, 2021

 There are, however, products certain hair types should avoid.
 If you have thin hair, you’ll want to steer clear of products that will weigh your strands down and cause them to fall flat.
 This includes heavy products like creams and nut-based oils, which, FYI, can also leave thin hair looking greasy.

-Curly hair, on the other hand, can benefit from avoiding drying products.
+Curly hair types should avoid drying products.
 “You probably wouldn't want to use a dry texture spray, as curly hair tends to be more dry already compared to straight or wavy hair,” says Engelsen.